Cyb3rMutant/Bump-Allocator/README.md

 ## Deallocation

-When deallocating happens, a straightforward approach involves resetting the bump pointer to the initial position of the pre-allocated memory chunk.
+When deallocating happens, the approach is resetting the bump pointer to the initial position of the pre-allocated memory chunk.
 This rapid mass deallocation method, however, bypasses the invocation of `free` on the allocated objects.
 Despite its efficiency in freeing up memory quickly, it is essential to consider the potential implications on resource management and cleanup procedures within the context of bump allocation.

 ### Usage